 Because this beach is part of a State Park, beachgoers have access to excellent facilities, including 131 overnight camping sites, showers, restrooms, picnic tables and grills, and even a small general store on weekends.
-There is plenty of parking, although it costs $5 whether your stay is a few minutes or a few hours.
-In spite of the facilities and usual activities such as swimming, surfing, tide-pooling, volleyball and so on, this beach offers a wonderful feeling of remoteness, privacy and tranquility.
+There is plenty of parking, although it costs $10 whether your stay is a few minutes or a few hours.
+In addition to the facilities and usual activities such as swimming, surfing, tide-pooling, volleyball and so on, this beach offers a wonderful feeling of remoteness, privacy and tranquility.

 17 miles north of Santa Barbara, about a 20 minute drive on Highway 101.
 Look for the signs for El Capitan State Park.

 Nearly 30 acres of beach and park comprise Goleta Beach County Park, sandwiched between Santa Barbara and the University of California’s Santa Barbara campus.
 There is something for everyone at this popular spot, including plenty of sand, expanses of grass, picnic facilities and paved trails for walking and bicycles.
 There is a fantastic dedicated bike path from Santa Barbara to Goleta Beach.
-This is the only beach in the Santa Barbara area with a non-commercial fishing pier, and is one of three with its own restaurant and snack bar, The Beachside Cafe.
+This is the only beach in the Santa Barbara area with a non-commercial fishing pier.
 In addition to swimming, sunning, picnicking and people watching, Goleta Beach offers children’s playgrounds, restrooms, areas for volleyball and horseshoes, boating, a jet ski ramp, and kayak and stand-up paddle boarding rentals at Paddle Sports Center.
 The large, free parking lot attests to this beach’s popularity, especially with families and university students.